MicrosoftDocs/VBA-Docs/outlook/Concepts/Configuring-Forms/specify-icons-to-be-displayed-for-a-form-region.md

 The four custom icons include:

 - A custom icon file for the read state
 - A custom icon file for the unread state
 - A location in a resource file for the encrypted state
 - A default icon file for all other states applicable to the item

+> [!NOTE]
- **Note** The value of the child element can be expressed either as a file path to an icon file or a resource file, or as  `addin`.
+> The value of the child element can be expressed either as a file path to an icon file or a resource file, or as  `addin`.
 The file path can be expressed as a full path or a path relative to the location of the form region manifest XML file, and can involve system variables.
 For more information on specifying an icon using an add-in, see [How to: Use an Add-in to Specify Icons for a Form Region](../Specifying-Form-Behavior/use-an-add-in-to-specify-icons-for-a-form-region.md).

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]